Book 12

 A) Answer these questions:

-2. Where did he live?
+- Where did Mr. Grey live?

 B) Which words in the story mean the opposite of: